mikerspencer/visualising-complexity-workshop/README.md

 ## Code

-A sample `R` script is included for joining data together.
+A sample `R` script is in the repo directory for joining data together.
 Please adapt and reuse as required.
+Also included is the `R` script used for rudimentary cleaning.